-The 2019 ICAAP exercise confirmed the adequacy of CPH's capital buffer.
+The 2021 ICAAP exercise confirmed the adequacy of CPH's capital buffer.
 The available own funds largely exceed both the pillar 1 and the internal capital needs.
-This important excess was also confirmed by the outcome of the Supervisory Review Process conducted by the Belgian National Bank (BNB) during the autumn of 2019.
+This important excess was also confirmed by the outcome of the Supervisory Review Process conducted by the Belgian National Bank (BNB) end 2021.